bcgov/data-publication/pages/dps_bcdc_api_w_common_calls.md

 ---
 layout: default
-title: Record Management
+title: Common Calls
 nav_order: 331
 grand_parent: BC Data Catalogue
 parent: How to use the API
 has_children: false
-has_toc: false
+has_toc: true
 ---

-# RECORD MANAGEMENT USING THE BC DATA CATALOGUE API
+# COMMON CALLS USING THE BC DATA CATALOGUE API

 **Corresponds to the Beta BC Data Catalogue release that will go to production soon.**